rpm-lab/CSCI5551-Spr25/projects/project3.md

 <b> Please DO NOT distribute project material or solutions online (e.g. public GitHub repositories).
 We take violations of the honor code very seriously. </b>

 ## Overview
 The objective of this project is to implement a robot choreography system that executes a dance routine with a Finite State Machine controller over joint angle setpoints.
+You will be implementing:

 - Quaternion joint rotation in `kineval/kineval_quaternion.js` (for quaternion functions) and "kineval/kineval_forward_kinematics" (to add axis-angle joint rotation to existing kinematic traversal)

 - Joint limit enforcement in `kineval/kineval_controls.js`

 - Prismatic joint implementation in `kineval/kineval_forward_kinematics.js`

 - Interactive base control vectors in `kineval/kineval_forward_kinematics.js`